Fan Expo Chicago: Chicago Comicon

 The Comicon was expanding, and in 1983 the show moved to the larger venue, the Ramada O'Hare Hotel in Rosemont, Illinois, a northern suburb.
 That location was the show's home until 1993 when it relocated to the Rosemont Convention Center (now known as the Donald E. Stephens Convention Center), where it has remained ever since.
 During the mid-1980s, the show organizers hosted annual one-day "Minicons" every December.

 The 1985 program booklet celebrated Marvel Comics' 25th anniversary, followed by the 1987 program celebrating Chicago-based First Comics' 5th anniversary, 1988's booklet marking Eclipse Comics' 10th anniversary, and the 1989 program noted Kitchen Sink Press' 20th anniversary.
 The 1988 show featured the inaugural presentation of the Harvey Awards.
 One-day admission for the 1988 comicon was $6.
 The 1989 show focused on Batman, due to the popularity of Tim Burton's Batman movie.
 It also featured a panel on underground comics that included Harvey Pekar, Jay Lynch, Skip Williamson, and S. Clay Wilson.
 One-day tickets for the 1989 show were $7.

-The 1992 Chicago Comicon celebrated the "spirits of independence", e.g. the hot-selling group of creators behind Image Comics.
+The 1992 Chicago Comicon celebrated the "spirits of independence" which features the popularly selling group of creators behind Image Comics.
 Rob Liefeld held a 24-hour autograph session from Friday morning to Saturday morning.
 The 1992 show featured 200 dealers, and attendees were charged $10 per person or $25 for a three-day pass.

-The 1994 show featured fifty publishers and 300 dealers; it also hosted the Comics Arts Conference.
+The 1994 show featured 50 publishers and 300 dealers; it also hosted the Comics Arts Conference.

 By 1995, the comics industry was in a slump, and attendance at the show was decreasing.
 By then, the convention ownership included Charet, while the main show organizer was Moondog Comics owner Gary Colabuono.
 The 1995 Comicon featured a Stan Lee roast, and again hosted the Comics Arts Conference.

 In 1996, the Chicago Comicon became the new home of the Wizard World Fan Awards, which were presented at the show every year until their discontinuation in 2006.